ojalaw/INTOL-MP1/README.md

 **HTML5**
 Used for creation of markup for the website content.
 **CSS**
-Cascading style sheets used to style the inidividual pages.
+Cascading style sheets used to style the individual pages.
 **Javascript**
 Scripting language used to make aspects of the site interactive.